 Summer is coming to a close.
-While kids might be crying as they say goodbye to sleeping in and regular trips to the pool, parents are likely craving the school-day routine.
-With a return to a predictable schedule and structure, this is a great time of year to get back to healthy eating.
-Here are 3 tips and 8 recipes to help kick off a delicious and nutritious plant-based school year.
+While many kids might be crying as they say goodbye to sleeping in and regular trips to the pool, parents are likely craving the school routine.
+With the return of a predictable schedule, this is a great time for the whole family to get back to healthy eating.
+Here are three tips and eight recipes to kick off a delicious and nutritious plant-based school year.

-Use these recipes to get you started, then experiment to create your own variations:
+Use these recipes to get started, but feel free to experiment to create your own variations:

 Junk food can be incredibly enticing.
-Whether it’s the vending machines at school, the nearby convenience store, or just the pantry at a friend’s house, the temptation is everywhere.
+Whether it’s in the vending machines at school, the nearby convenience store, or just the pantry at a friend’s house, the temptation to eat these foods is everywhere.
 Rather than trying to fight candy bars with carrot sticks, make healthier versions of their favorite treats.
 These recipes use whole ingredients, limiting the amount of refined sugars and oils.
-Plus, getting your child involved in the process can help them understand nutrition while building confidence with cooking.

 Vegan Blueberry Loaded Muffins

-When schedules get hectic, food choices often become more dependent on convenience.
-It’s much quicker and easier to grab a drink pouch or bag of chips than to make a smoothie or bake sweet potato wedges.
+When schedules get hectic, food choices often tend toward whatever is most convenient.
+This is why it’s so important to learn how to meal plan.
+It’s much quicker and easier to grab a drink pouch or a bag of chips than to make a smoothie or bake sweet potato wedges.
 Planning ahead with a few easy tricks can help you fight hunger emergencies:

 These healthy recipes make great leftovers: